 - Not-for-profit Corporations

 Not-for-profit corporations are subject to New York State's Not-For-Profit Corporation Law.
 In order to apply under this program, a not-for-profit corporation must have proof of incorporation (or equivalent document) from the NYS Department of State or NYS Board of Regents, a charities registration number from the NYS Office of the Attorney General, and proof of tax-exempt status under the IRS code.

-Eligible canal capital projects include, but may not be limited to: constructing new buildings, vessels or structures; constructing additions or improvements that enlarge, expand, enhance or extend existing buildings, vessels or structures; new systems in existing buildings, vessels or structures (HVAC, plumbing, electrical, mechanical, propulsion); substantial renovations or preservation of existing buildings, vessels or structures, including reconfigurations (removal or construction of walls, ceilings and flooring, windows, window frames, hulls); site preparation and improvements associated with a project (excavation, demolition, roadways, sidewalks, exterior lighting, sprinkler systems, utility hook-ups); acquisition of furnishings, fixtures, machinery and equipment with a useful life in excess of five years including signs and interpretive exhibits, constructing or rehabilitating segments of Canalway Trail; constructing or rehabilitating docks or bulkeaheads for the purpose of public access to and from the Canal System; and/or hazardous waste clean-up associated with a project.
+Eligible canal capital project expenses include, but may not be limited to: constructing new buildings, trail sections, vessels or structures; constructing additions or improvements that enlarge, expand, or enhance existing buildings, trail sections, vessels or structures; new systems in existing buildings, vessels or structures (HVAC, plumbing, electrical, mechanical, propulsion); substantial renovations or preservation of existing buildings, trail segments, vessels or other structures, including reconfigurations (removal or construction of walls, ceilings and flooring, windows, window frames, hulls); site preparation and improvements associated with a project (excavation, demolition, roadways, sidewalks, exterior lighting, sprinkler systems, utility hook-ups); acquisition of furnishings, fixtures, machinery and equipment with a useful life in excess of five years including signs and interpretive exhibits, constructing or rehabilitating docks or bulkeaheads for the purpose of public access to and from the Canal System; and/or hazardous waste clean-up associated with a project, retrofitting for energy efficiency

 Boundary Eligibility: Projects must be located along one of the four canals of the Canal System (Erie, Champlain, Oswego and Cayuga-Seneca), trail linkages or connections to existing Canalway Trail segments, or the historic canal alignment.